 What You Should Know About the Future of Your Live Support Strategy

 The most popular way of exploring the changing face of tech-driven customer service seems to be to wonder if there is no job that automation can’t — and eventually won’t — do better and faster than a human can.
 A more thoughtful approach, however, is to look at how humans can leverage the rapidly-evolving landscape of automated support as tools to provide better and better customer experiences to other humans.

 More: People + Technology: Why Humans Still Matter In The Age Of Automation

 To answer that question, we turned to Personiv’s own Vishal Bora — Executive Vice President and Site Head in Gurugram, India.
 Anyone who knows Vishal also knows that this topic is right up his alley; with over 20 years of experience managing the people who manage customer concerns, Bora is a self-professed techie and calls himself a "firm believer in the good this disruptive technical era can do," which makes him both passionate about adopting new technologies and keeping the clients and customers Personiv serves delighted with a human touch.
 Find out why he thinks the former can and should be used to enable the latter.

-Automation is Changing Customer Support, But Customers Still Prefer a Human Voice
+Automation is Changing Live Support Solutions, But Customers Still Prefer a Human Voice

 There’s a reason the new slew of options when it comes to customer support tends to make news: it’s exciting, and it’s changing every day.